O-ring theory of economic development: Implications

+When skill is imperfectly observed, matching can be imperfect.
+In Kremer's extension, this can lead to underinvestment in education: a worker's incentive to acquire skills increases with the expected skill of coworkers.
+Strong enough complementarity can generate multiple equilibria in human-capital investment.

-This model helps explain brain drain and international economic disparity.
+This model offers an explanation for brain drain and international economic disparity.
 As Kremer puts it, "If strategic complementarity is sufficiently strong, microeconomically identical nations or groups within nations could settle into equilibria with different levels of human capital".

 Extensions

+Kremer also considers sequential production in which defects can be detected between stages.
+In this version, higher-skilled workers are assigned to later stages because mistakes there destroy more valuable intermediate inputs.

-Garett Jones (2013) builds upon Kremer's O-ring theory to explain why differences in worker skills are associated with "massive" differences in international productivity levels despite causing only modest differences in wages within a country.
-For this purpose, he distinguishes between O-ring jobs—jobs featuring high strategic complementarities in terms of skill—and foolproof jobs—jobs characterized by diminishing returns to labor—and assumes both production technologies to be available to all countries.
-He then goes on to show that small international variations in average worker skill per country result in both large international and small intra-national income inequality.
+Garett Jones (2013) builds upon Kremer's O-ring theory to model how differences in worker skills can be associated with large differences in international productivity levels alongside modest differences in wages within a country.
+For this purpose, he distinguishes between O-ring jobs—jobs featuring high strategic complementarities in terms of skill—and foolproof jobs—modeled with a Cobb–Douglas production function with diminishing returns to labor and workers' skills aggregated linearly—and assumes both production technologies to be available to all countries.
+In his benchmark equilibrium, small international variations in average worker skill per country can produce large international productivity differences but modest within-country wage differences.
+This result requires sufficiently few low-skilled workers that some high-skilled workers also enter the foolproof sector; the paper also examines cases with larger wage gaps.